Chapter 2 – University Faculty Senate

-A. The senate shall hold regular meetings on the first Monday of each month during the academic year.
+- The senate shall hold regular meetings on the first Monday of October, November, December, February, March, April, and May.
 If the first Monday of the month falls on a holiday, the meeting shall be scheduled at a date as close to the original date as possible.
 The announced time and place of the meeting may be changed at the discretion of the chancellor with consent of the Executive Committee.
 Regular meetings may be cancelled by the chancellor with the consent of the Executive Committee if there is no significant business to be transacted.

 Return to the top